 - How to recognize internet scams.

 - How to shop and conduct business securely online.

 - How to deal with spam, spyware, and phishing.

 You can visitto learn about seven vital security practices:

-If you suspect Internet fraud you can register a complaint using a form at.
-The FTC enters Internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database utilized by law enforcement officials in the U.S. and overseas.
+If you suspect internet fraud, you can register a complaint at the FTC website.
+The FTC enters internet, telemarketing, identity theft, and other fraud-related complaints into Consumer Sentinel, a secure, online database utilized by law enforcement officials in the U.S. and overseas.